Economy of Rwanda

-The economy of Rwanda has undergone rapid industrialisation due to a successful governmental policy.
+The economy of Rwanda is a frontier developmental state (low income) based on services, agriculture and industry.
+It has been described as undergoing early industrialisation due newer government policies.
 It has a mixed economy.
 Since the early-2000s, Rwanda has witnessed an economic boom, which improved the living standards of many Rwandans.
-The Government's progressive visions have been the catalyst for the fast transforming economy.
 The President of Rwanda, Paul Kagame, has noted his ambition to make Rwanda the "Singapore of Africa".
+The industrial sector is growing, contributing 16% of GDP in 2012.

 History

 Before the civil war and genocide

 In the 1960s and 1970s, Rwanda's prudent financial policies, coupled with generous external aid and relatively favorable terms of trade, resulted in sustained growth in per capita income and low inflation rates.
 However, when world coffee prices fell sharply in the 1980s, growth became erratic.

 Compared to an annual GDP growth rate of 6.5% from 1973 to 1980, growth slowed to an average of 2.9% a year from 1980 through 1985 and was stagnant from 1986 to 1990.
-The crisis peaked in 1990 when the first measures of an IMF structural adjustment program were carried out.
-While the program was not fully implemented before the war, key measures such as two large devaluations and the removal of official prices were enacted.
+The crisis peaked in 1990 when the first measures of an IMF structural adjustment programme were carried out.
+While the programme was not fully implemented before the war, key measures such as two large devaluations and the removal of official prices were enacted.
 The consequences on salaries and purchasing power were rapid and dramatic.
 This crisis particularly affected the educated elite, most of whom were employed in civil service or state-owned enterprises.

 During the 5 years of civil war that culminated in the 1994 genocide, GDP declined in 3 out of 5 years, posting a rapid decline at more than 40% in 1994, the year of the genocide.
 The 9% increase in real GDP for 1995, the first postwar year, signalled the resurgence of economic activity.